-Companies like Spoke Phone are tackling this problem head on.
+Companies like Spoke are tackling this problem head on.
 Building next-generation business phone systems that have simple and beautiful experiences specifically designed for use on mobile phones – those that companies supply, or employees bring.

 The pros and cons of using personal phones at work

 87 percent (nearly 9 out of 10) businesses rely on employees to bring their personal phones to work, according to a study by The Information Systems Group (ISG).
 So what are the pros and cons from an employee’s perspective?

 The world is becoming ever more mobile, and the need to stay connected when you’re away from the desk or office is key.
 However, most employees don’t want to carry two phones (their’s and the company’s).
 With a good BYOD policy, employees can use the one phone they love, and have the mobility they need.

 Unfortunately, when employees give out personal phone numbers, there is no way to ensure their privacy or control access to the employee.
 Customers can call any time day or night, send unwanted TXT messages and communications that encroach on the employee’s privacy and safety.
 A good modern business phone solution and BYOD policy solves these issues.